 Enoch walked with God, and he was not, for God took him.

 I’ve always been mystified by this guy.
 But from Genesis through Revelation, from the garden to the city, we see glimpses of how Enoch walked with God.
 He walked by faith, he walked in the light, he walked in agreement with The Lord.
 He also walked consistently, sincerely in obedience, union, and fellowship with The Lord.

 Moses was a man of great humility.
 His humility caused God to take notice of him.
 When others attacked him, he didn’t try to justify himself, he stepped back and allow God to speak for him.
 When a load of leadership was too heavy, Moses took the guidance of his father-in-law.
 When God would have nothing to do with a stiff-neck people and threaten to destroy them for their evil ways, Moses offered his own life as he interceded for Israel.

 Now the man Moses was very meek, more than all people who were on the face of the earth.

 #3 of 10 More

 Abraham did nothing, yet got everything.
 He did not work for what he got.
-He simply received it by faith.
+Abraham received it by faith.
 The bible says he believed God.
-The world is yet to see what God can do to and through a man who would simply believe.
-He believed for a son even at 100 years old.
+The world is yet to see what God can do to and through a man who would trust.
+He trusted God for a son even at 100 years old.
 He believed for a lamb when tested to sacrifice his own son.
-He embraced the promises even though he did not see them clearly
+He embraced the promises though he did not see them clearly

 # 4 of 10 More